How The Federal Shutdown Is Affecting Health Programs

 The FDA's responsibilities for drug approval and oversight are funded by user fees and will continue product reviews where the fees have already been paid.
 Regulation of tobacco products is also continuing.

-Health services for Native Americans are also on hold.
+Health services for Native Americans are also on hold

 Because Congress has yet to approve funding for the Indian Health Service, which is run by HHS but gets its money through the Department of the Interior, IHS feels the full weight of the shutdown.
 The only services that can continue are those that meet "immediate needs of the patients, medical staff, and medical facilities," according to the shutdown contingency plan.